RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

    ping vm2
    ```

- 9. You should now be successful.
-You can ping VM2 from VM1.
+ 9. You should be successful.
+You have pinged VM2 from VM1.

-**Congratulations!** You have configured and deployed two virtual machines in a virtual network, and then you were able to coonnect them.
+**Congratulations!** You have configured and deployed two virtual machines in a virtual network, and then you were able to connect them.

 **Note**: To avoid additional costs, you can remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.